-On the top it’s common to either wear a plain white t-shirt or vest under the kandura.
+On the top, it’s common to either wear a plain white t-shirt or vest under the Kandura also.
 This stops the fabric from rubbing and chaffing and adds extra coverage.
-It also ensures the kandura looks nice and smooth over the body.
+It also ensures the Kandura looks nice and smooth over the body.

 What is the history of the Kandura?

-So while the Ghutra and Agal have a very long history with bedouins and had a practical side the kandura is a little different.
+So while the Ghutra and Agal have a very long history with bedouins and also serve a practical side, the Kandura is a little different.
 UAE men are descended from Bedouin Arabs who roamed the deserts of Arabia.

 The long fabric of the Ghutra was able to be wrapped around the face to protect them from the dust and sand.
 While the Agal had a dual use, as it would be used to bound the front legs of the camel together called a hobble while they slept at night in the desert.

-Dubai traditional clothing does not have a different collar or style to the other UAE dress.
-Colour differences you see in the Arabic kandura dress are mostly a fashion choice however certain colours are more popular in winter with slightly thicker fabrics.
+Dubai’s traditional clothing does not have a different collar or style to the other UAE dress.
+The colour differences you see in the Arabic Kandura dress are mostly a fashion choice however certain colours are more popular in winter with slightly thicker fabrics.

 Variations of the Kandura

 There are variations based on the seasons and slightly thicker fabrics are used during winter seasons along with different coloured Kandura, UAE is however still quite warm even in winter.
 So not all will choose to wear the thicker fabrics.

 You’ll also see different colour variations, the yellow colour was made popular by the ruler of Dubai; Sheikh Mohammad bin Rashid Al Maktoum.
 This colour wasn’t often seen before this.

 Other popular colours can be shades of blue or grey but the most commonly worn is the white colour.